[Image: The black pyramid at Tama-Re, the Egypt of the West].

 How, though, could these sorts of messianic compounds be addressed by and incorporated into architectural discourse?
 How do tacky black pyramids full of Luxor references complexify or contradict something like Venturi & Scott-Brown’s ideas of pop cultural ornament discussed just this past weekend at Yale?

-Put another way, when will religious compounds meet their Tom Vanderbilt—that is, a journalist willing to travel around the world writing an architectural history of these fringe religious environments and stylistically eccentric cult enclaves?
+Put another way, when will religious compounds find a journalist willing to travel around the world writing an architectural history of these fringe religious environments and stylistically eccentric cult enclaves?

 These are sites built such that their every spatial detail is not justified by some historically rigorous academic architectural code, but because they function, psychologically, as a piece-by-piece tuning of the built environment.
 Add enough ornamental references together, these spaces say, and some weird new Messiah might yet someday return.
 It is functional ornament.